richardcase/cluster-api-provider-aws/docs/proposal/20220712-garbage-collection.md

 ## Summary

-If you create a child cluster using CAPA which then in turn creates a `Service` of type `LoadBalancer` this results in a load balancer being created in AWS for that service.
+If you create a workload cluster using CAPA which then in turn creates a `Service` of type `LoadBalancer` this results in a load balancer being created in AWS for that service.
 The type of load balancer created by default is a **Classic ELB** but you can also create a NLB by annotating your service.
 For example:

 ```yaml
 apiVersion: v1